daptablade/docs/mynewbook/Tutorials/Automating parametric studies and design optimisations.md

 ## Opening a saved session

-We will load the session file from the previous example to speed things up.
+Start by loading the session file from the previous example.

 Select `Open` from the interface controls to load the JSON formatted version of our previous session (dapta_input.json).
 Alternatively, copy the object below into a text editor and save it locally, then select `Open` to load it.
-The three connected components should appear in the workspace.
+Three connected components should appear in the workspace.

 ````{dropdown} dapta_input.json
 ```{literalinclude} ./automating_parametric_studies/dapta_input.json